AmeetAmin/RFID-Reader-RC522-interface-with-NodeMcu/README.md

-# -Read-RFID-UIDs-Using-NodeMcu
 RFID Reader RC522 interface with NodeMCU using Arduino IDE

 What is RFID?
 Radio-Frequency Identification (RFID) is the use of radio waves to read and capture information stored on a tag attached to an object.
 A tag can be read from up to several feet away and does not need to be within direct line-of-sight of the reader to be tracked.
 This is the advantage over Bar-code.